shatwarkn29/thursday/README.md

-# Getting Started with the Create React Appp for now
+# Getting Started with the Create React App for now

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).